-Mazars CPA Limited was appointed as the auditor of the Company in place of Deloitte Touche Tohmatsu and to hold office until the conclusion of next Annual General Meeting.
+Deloitte Touche Tohmatsu has resigned as the auditor of the Company with effect from 27 October 2022.
+Mazars CPA Limited was appointed as the auditor of the Company in place of Deloitte Touche Tohmatsu.
 For the details, please refer to the announcements of the Company dated 27 October 2022.
 Save as disclosed above, there was no change in auditor during the past three years.

-The consolidated financial statements of the Group for the year ended 31 December 2022 have been audited by Mazars CPA Limited, who will retire and, being eligible, offer itself for re-appointment.
+The consolidated financial statements of the Group for the year ended 31 December 2023 have been audited by Mazars CPA Limited, who will retire and, being eligible, offer itself for re-appointment.
 A resolution for the re-appointment of Mazars CPA Limited as the auditor of the Company is to be proposed at the Annual General Meeting.